PlanQK/planqk-platform-docs/src/quickstart.md

 ### 3. Login to your account

-- [Create a Personal Access Token](https://platform.planqk.de/settings/access-tokens) with the scope `api` and `quantum_tokens` and copy the token to your clipboard.
+- [Create a Personal Access Token](https://platform.planqk.de/settings/access-tokens) with `api` and `quantum_tokens` scopes and copy the token to your clipboard.
 - Login to your account using your access token:

 ```bash